 Gary Rosenblatt’s appreciation/eulogy of Murray Polner was most appropriate (“A Feisty, Brilliant Editor,” June 7).

-Among Mr. Polner’s many books was “Rabbi: The American Experience,” which appeared in 1977.
-In the book, he describes — largely sympathetically — the work of a number of congregational rabbis of different denominations in different parts of the country.
+Among the many books Mr. Polner wrote was “Rabbi The American Experience,” which appeared in 1977.
+In the book, he describes, largely sympathetically, the work of a number of congregational rabbis of different denominations in different parts of the country.

 May his memory bring blessing to all of us.